elysiajs/documentation/docs/patterns/lazy-loading-module.md

 Using module lazy-loading is recommended when the module is computationally heavy and/or blocking.

 ## Testing
-In a test environment, you can use `await app.modules` to wait for deferred and lazy-loading modules.
+In a test environment, we can use `await app.modules` to wait for deferred and lazy-loading modules.

 ```typescript
 import { Elysia } from 'elysia'